Fermi's golden rule for heating in strongly driven Floquet systems: Floquet FGR

 for $m\neq n$.
-We point that one can freely assign the diagonal elements $w_{n{\to}n}$ without changing the master equation~\eqref{eq:master}.
-We also note that the transition rate matrix $w_{m{\to}n}$ is symmetric (i.e., detailed balanced) approximately in general and exactly when $|\braket{n|U|m}|$ is symmetric~\cite{sm}.
-Any master equation with symmetric transition rates always leads to an infinite-temperature state unless the system splits into isolated blocks with no transitions between them~\cite{DAlessio2016}.
+Clearly, we can freely assign the diagonal elements $w_{n{\to}n}$ without changing the master equation~\eqref{eq:master}.
+Note that in isolated systems generally the only attractor of the master equation is an infinite temperature state~\cite{DAlessio2016}, i.e. $P_n={\rm const}$.
 We term this formalism as the Floquet FGR since it inherits the spirit of original FGR: The transition rate $w_{m{\to}n}$ is time-independent and determined by the perturbation matrix elements $\braket{n|{\delta}U|m}$.

 The Floquet FGR is a natural extension of the standard (bare) FGR~\cite{Mallayya2019} for Hamiltonians of type $H(t)=H_0+V(t)$.
 In the standard FGR, we consider the energy eigenstates of the undriven Hamiltonian ($H_0\ket{n}_0=E_n^{(0)}\ket{n}_0$) and the transitions between them when the driving amplitude $\|V(t)\|$ is small.
-We can prove that the two FGRs coincide with each other when the driving amplitude is small and $H_F\approx{H_0}$ (see Supplemental Material~\cite{sm}).
+The two FGRs coincide when the driving amplitude is small and $H_F\approx{H_0}$ (see Appendix~\ref{app:proof} for a proof).

-The Floquet FGR becomes relevant for strong drivings, in which $H_F$ is dressed and significantly different from $H_0$, and nontrivial Floquet engineering realizes.
+Before closing this section, let us formally derive Eq.~\eqref{eq:wmn}.
+The central idea of the derivation is an assumption that $\delta U=U_{F}^{\dagger} U$ is a unitary operator, which is close to the identity $I$.
+We can then write $U$ as